ImperialOctopus/worlds-to-follow/docs/08-arbiters-guide.md

 | +7  | 97%   | 90% | 76% | 56% | 34% |
 | +9  | 99.6% | 97% | 90% | 76% | 56% |

-## Spell Descriptions
+## Character Re-Builds

-### Speed

-### Range

-### Target

-### Subject

-### Cost

-### Concentration
+As players become more familiar with the game, they might realise they aren't happy with earlier decisions they made about their character's build.
+Some people may think of this as a prime role-playing opportunity, but I would allow anyone unhappy with their choices to re-build their character at the end of a story arc.

+This isn't intended to allow characters to routinely adapt to challenges they foresee, but rather make decision-making during normal advancement easier (it's easier to choose if you know your decision doesn't have to be final!)

+## Potion Brewing, and Money-Making

+The potion brewing in this game is deliberately very unrestrictive; you can make as many potions as you like, and carry as many as you like.
+Given these rules, I intend for Arbiters to decide for their individual games whether potions need any limitations.
+I think any of the following would be appropriate:

+- Characters can each hold only 6 (or 3, or more) potions.
+- Characters can only brew one potion per rest.
+-

 ## Miscellaneous

 ### Depths 9: Cosmosphere (Creating a New Spell)

 In this game, flavour is already free (i.e. spells can do ANYTHING thematically, so long as they hold to the statistics described in the rules).
-The purpose of Cosmosphere is to allow the creation of spell effects either outside of what is possible with the rules, or to give characters one signature "overpowered" spell.
+The purpose of Cosmosphere is to allow the creation of spell effects either outside of what is possible with the rules, or to give spellcasting-focused characters one signature "overpowered" spell.

 - Your new spell exists outside of the existing Arts; no spell modifiers apply to it, and it's not affected by abilities like _Spirituality 7: Touch of Otherwhere_.
 - As it's not within an Art, you can't lose access to it with _Arcane 9: Paradigm Shift_.
+- As it's not within an Art, _Personal Reality 9: World Weaver_ does not affect it.

 If you choose to base your new spell on an effect that can already be created with magic, use the following guidelines: